timwassenburg/timwassenburg/README.md

 ## How to Reach Me

-I welcome you to contact me through [email](tim@codexion.nl), connect with me on [LinkedIn](https://www.linkedin.com/in/tim-wassenburg/), [Discord](https://discord.com/users/961655539232800849), or follow and message me on [Twitter](https://twitter.com/timwassenburg/).
+I welcome you to contact me through [email](tim@codexion.nl), or [Discord](https://discord.com/users/961655539232800849), connect with me on [LinkedIn](https://www.linkedin.com/in/tim-wassenburg/), or follow and message me on [Twitter](https://twitter.com/timwassenburg/).
 I'm always enthusiastic about connecting with fellow developers and exploring opportunities for collaboration on new projects.

 <p align="left">
     <a href="https://www.github.com/timwassenburg" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/github.svg" width="32" height="32" /></a>